Obsessive compulsive disorder (OCD)

 Should I tell my friends and family?

-Having OCD can make you feel ashamed and you may want to hide it from friends and family.
-You may feel isolated and talking to someone close to you about it can be daunting, but talking to someone you can trust and speaking to them about how you are feeling can be the first step to getting the treatment you need to making life better again.
+Having OCD can make you feel ashamed and some people will try to hide it from friends and family.
+Talking to someone close to you about it can be daunting, but opening up about how you are feeling can be the first step to help you to feel like yourself again.
+If you don't want to talk to your family or friends, you could talk to someone external, like TALKWORKS.

 How TALKWORKS can help?

-At TALKWORKS our staff are trained professionals who can provide you with talking therapies to help you manage your OCD, and move towards a life where you are able to cope and move towards overcoming OCD.
+At TALKWORKS our staff are trained professionals who can teach you a range of tools and techniques to help you manage your OCD and move towards overcoming it.

 complete our online self-referral form